yugandharreddy23/devops-eks-portfolio/knownissues.md

-# EKS DevOps Portfolio: Known Issues and Fixes (Day 1–3)
+# EKS DevOps Portfolio: Known Issues and Fixes

 This document captures all the key issues encountered during the deployment of an EKS-based DevOps portfolio project using Fargate, ArgoCD, and other cloud-native tools.
 It includes both the symptoms and solutions, structured for quick debugging and ease of onboarding.